 While at Headlands

-While at the Headlands, I will further my prison abolition projects and continue building the diverSEEDing Toolkit, currently in its nascent idea stages.
+While at Headlands, I will further my prison abolition projects and begin researching the relationship between crimmigration and plant pathologies.
 I will also use the time at Headlands to work on my large scale installation central to Solitary Gardens and Herman’s House.
 This installation will continue elevating the conversation around alternatives to incarceration, or prison abolition.